 Important Note: If the Stationery does not include the Body bookmark, when used with a template any of the information in the Stationery will not come through to the Word document.

-When setting up Stationery, it is important to decide where to add any text and Merge Fields such as the salutation (such as "Dear" or "Hi" and a Merge Field for the client name) and the sign off (such as "Yours sincerely" or "Regards" and a Merge Field for the author).
+When setting up Stationery, it is important to decide where to add any text and Merge Fields such as the salutation (such as "Dear" or "Hi" and a Merge Field for the client name) and the sign off (such as "Yours sincerely" or "Regards" and a Merge Field for the Owner - the creator of the document).
 If these have also been included in your Templates, it will include these twice when using both the Stationery and a Template to create the document.
 It is important that this is set up consistently for all your Stationery and Templates.

 Note: If you are using Chrome as your browser, the link may not automatically download the document.
 You need to right-click on the download link above, select Copy link address and paste it into a new browser tab in the browser's URL field.

 You can select the view "Stationery" to display just Word Stationery in the Templates list.
 You could also add a Keyword such as "Stationery" so these standout in the "All" or "Active" views.

 Note: When you create a new Word stationery, by the default the Status is set to "Draft".
 If you have the "Active" view selected, the newly created Draft template will not be shown.
 Before creating a new Word stationery template, it is recommended to change the selected view to "All" so it includes the Draft templates.

 - Create the Word Template, either directly in the Knowledge - Templates list

 By dragging and dropping an existing Word document on to the Knowledge - Templates list.

 Refer to Creating Templates for Word, Spreadsheet or Presentation.